alecloudenback/sst/readme.md

 -	Safety control system (can't get too close to train in front)
 -   Takes time to load passengers based on train capacity (function that increases based on how close to capacity)
--   Move on track in both directions
+-   Move on track in both directions, pausing to switch direction at each end of the line

 **Passengers**

 -   Agent-based (each passenger is modeled)
 -   Tracks time waiting on platform
--   Arrive according to a Poisson process
+-   Arrive according to a Poisson process (can be set to be deterministic)

 **Stations**